 - whether the Complainant is a minor;

-- whether the University possesses other means to obtain relevant evidence of the sexual violence (e.g., security cameras, eye-witnesses, or physical evidence);
+- whether the University possesses other means to obtain relevant evidence of the alleged sexual violence (e.g., security cameras, eye-witnesses or, physical evidence);

-- whether the Complainant’s report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group).
+- whether the Complainant’s report reveals a pattern of perpetration (e.g., alcohol or drug facilitated sexual violence) at a given location or by a particular group.

-Whether a report is confidential or not, when a Complainant reports an incident of sexual assault, sexual harassment or other sexual misconduct, the University will remain ever mindful of the well-being of the Complainant and protect the Complainant from retaliation.
-The University will also support the Complainant and take any needed action to protect and assist her or him consistent with the Complainant’s wishes.
-A variety of interim measures are available to the Complainant.
-The Sexual Assault Resource Coordinator is available to assist the Complainant in determining what measures are helpful or needed for the Complainant and will manage the implementation of such interim measures.
+Whether be askedor not a report results in a full investigation, the University will remain ever mindful of the well-being of those involved and take ongoing steps to prevent retaliation.
+The University will take action to assist those involved consistent with their wishes, to the extent possible.
+A variety of supportive measures are available to those involved as outlined in Appendix B. participate in The Title IX Coordinator, Sexual Assault Resource Coordinator and Respondent Resource Coordinator Teams are available to assist Complainants and Respondents, respectively, in determining what measures are helpful or needed and will assist in the implementation of such supportive measures.

-Finally, the University is committed to a safe environment for all students and employees and to addressing issues of sexual assault, sexual harassment or other sexual misconduct.
-Reports of such misconduct, whether or not confidential, provide the University with the opportunity to consider broader remedial action including increased monitoring of campus locations, additional education and prevention efforts, and climate assessments.
+Finally, the University is committed to a safe environment for all students and employees and to addressing issue of sexual misconduct.
+Reports of such misconduct provide the University with the opportunity to consider broader remedial action including increased monitoring of campus locations, additional education and prevention efforts, and climate assessments.